KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 		.. literalinclude:: ../Chapter2/CMakeLists.txt
 			:language: cmake
-			:start-at: # VulkanNDK
+			:start-after: XR_DOCS_TAG_BEGIN_VulkanNDK
-			:end-before: # openxr-gfxwrapper - Manually build from OpenXR for OpenGL ES
+			:end-before: XR_DOCS_TAG_END_VulkanNDK
 			:dedent: 4

 		Here we find the Vulkan library in the NDK and include the directory to the Android Vulkan headers.
-We've added the ``XR_TUTORIAL_USE_VULKAN`` compiler definition to specify which graphics APIs should be supported and have their headers included in ``GraphicsAPI.h``.
+We've added the `XR_TUTORIAL_USE_VULKAN` compiler definition to specify which graphics APIs should be supported and have their headers included in `GraphicsAPI.h`.
 After this add:

 		.. code-block:: cmake